marcoscandroglio/assembly-primitives-and-macros/README.md

 # assembly-primitives-and-macros

-This program is the portfolio project for Computer Architecture and Assembly Language (CS 271) at Oregon State University.
+*This program is the portfolio project for Computer Architecture and Assembly Language (CS 271) at Oregon State University.*

 ## Implementation Description

+This is a program that prompts the user for integer input.
+Each input string is converted character by character to determine if they are valid integers and stored in an array.
+The sum and average of the values in the array are calculated.
+The array of inputs as well as the sum and average are converted back into strings and displayed with the use of macros.

 ### Macros